The Gumball Rally: Production

 Most of the filming took place in Arizona.
 Opening scenes of the race were filmed in downtown New York City early on a Sunday morning on closed roads (including Broadway and Park Avenue).
 The George Washington Bridge and Lincoln Tunnel was used for the exit from New York into New Jersey.
 The final duel between the Cobra and Ferrari was filmed at (and in) the Los Angeles River and the closing scene was shot at the Queen Mary in Long Beach.
 Additional filming was done in the City of Orange, California, specifically around the downtown Plaza area (approximately 1:07 - 1:10).

+Reception

+The film holds a rating of 33% on Rotten Tomatoes from 15 reviews.